xCortez/prize-picks-pokedex/README.md

 in the case that a correct Pokemon name is provided `(example: squirtle, charmander, dragonite)`

 The Pokemon Cards display some extra metadata of the Pokemon alongside a sprite to ID them.

+We use Redux-toolkit to make use of redux to keep track of the users Pokemon search histories but without all the crazy configuration that redux takes.